 Karie Fugett lives and writes off-grid in the foothills of the Oregon coast range.
 She holds an MFA in creative nonfiction from Oregon State University and has been editing for over five years.
-Her writing can be found or is forthcoming in The Rumpus, Cosmonauts Avenue, The Manifest-Station, Doctor T.J.
+Her writing can be found in The Rumpus, Cosmonauts Avenue, Doctor T.J.
 Eckleburg Review, ENTROPY, Medium, and elsewhere.
 She has essays forthcoming in Huffington Post and Narratively.
-Currently, she is writing a memoir about how the Iraq war and opioid epidemic left her widowed at the age of 24.
+Currently, she is writing a memoir about how the Iraq war and opioid crisis left her widowed at the age of 24.
 Find her on Twitter @KarieWrites.

 Rachel McMullen has a diverse background in creative writing, literature, English education, editing, and library and archival science.
 She received her M.Ed. at the University of South Alabama in 2014 and has experience teaching all ages and levels in both formal and informal educational settings, domestically and abroad.
 In addition, she has served as the Chief Editorial Assistant for the Society for Applied Anthropology’s Human Organization, Assistant Editor for Negative Capability Press, and Poetry Editor for the Oracle Fine Arts Review.
 Currently, she is earning her MLIS at the University of Southern Mississippi while living and working in Chicago, Illinois.
 She is interested in the practical and educational applications of creative work and is actively researching the intersection between self-publishing, local authors, and public libraries.
 Her work has been featured in Bellum, Eunoia Review, Angle Magazine, Deep South Magazine, Unbroken Journal, and elsewhere.